valentineitenterprise/SValentine/README.md

 Looking for Entry-Level SOC Analyst & IT Support positions.

 ---
-*“When in doubt ALWAYS go back to the basics if you can't solve it then nuke it!”*
+*“When in doubt, ALWAYS go back to the basics.
+If you can't solve it, then NUKE it!”*